Laura C. Harrington

 Current Research Interest

-Mosquito and tick biology and behavior; arbovirus transmission dynamics; field ecology; reproductive genomics and transcriptomics; mosquito reproductive physiology; vector control
+Mosquito and tick biology and behavior; arbovirus transmission dynamics; field ecology; reproductive genomics and transcriptomics; mosquito reproductive physiology; vector control; tick biology and control

 Cornell University Stephen H. Weiss Presidential Fellow